marcoferrer/kroto-plus/README.md

 // Stubs can accept message builder lambdas as an argument
 stub.sayHello { name = "John" }

-// For more idiomatic usage in coroutines, stub can be created
+// For more idiomatic usage in coroutines, stubs can be created
-// with an explicit coroutine scope using the `newGrpcStub` scope extension function
+// with an explicit coroutine scope using the `newGrpcStub` scope extension function. launch {
-// From within a coroutine scope launch {
     // Using `newGrpcStub` makes it clear that the resulting stub will use the receiving
     // coroutine scope to launch any concurrent work. (usually for manual flow control in streaming apis)